An experienced multidisciplinary team.

 Associate Chief of Surgery

 Dr. Tripp was born and raised in Rochester and attended McQuaid Jesuit High School.
 He earned his B.S. in electrical engineering from the University of Notre Dame and his medical degree from Loyola University Chicago Stritch School of Medicine.
-Dr. Tripp completed his surgical residency at Thomas Jefferson University Hospital in Philadelphia, PA.
-Dr. Tripp is board certified in general surgery and has a special interest in endocrine, gastrointestinal, hernia and oncology (cancer) surgeries.
+Dr. Tripp completed his surgical residency at Thomas Jefferson University Hospital.
+Dr. Tripp is board certified in general surgery and has a special interest in endocrine, gastrointestinal, hernia, and oncology (cancer) surgeries.

 Abdullah Al-Mahayri, MD